KKMV

 KKMV (106.1 FM) is a radio station broadcasting a country format.
 Licensed to Rupert, Idaho, United States, the station serves the Twin Falls (Sun Valley) area.
 The station is currently owned by Lee Family Broadcasting, Inc.

+KKMV signed on July 30, 1979.

+KKMV was originally owned by KART Broadcasting Company, with sister KART.
+It was transferred to Lee Family Broadcasting in 2012 for $650,000.